-I also discovered I don’t really need a template engine for my CMS project.
+I also discovered I don’t really need a template engine for the homegrown CMS I’m developing, off and on.
 I’m generating HTML files and I can manipulate the source files with PHP alone.
 Using a template engine would add a level of complexity that would make things harder to manage, not easier.

 There’s a handful of template engines I looked at.
 Here’s the list:

 There’s a bunch of things on an HTML page the average visitor will never see.
-Some will because curiosity will cause them to look at the web browser source of the page.
+Some people will see that stuff simply because curiosity will cause them to look at the web browser source of the page.
 It’s that “invisible” stuff that causes all the headaches.

 My solution is to use the index file to build each html page using the requested URI (like “/this-page.html”), including a header before it and a footer after it.
 Since all three sections will be in memory at the same time, I only need to replace “variables” with some lines included at the top of the HTML file.